readyredmine/ready_email_footer/README.md

 Ready Email Footer plugin is brought to you by ReadyRedmine (https://readyredmine.com).

 The plugin allows configuring a uniform email footer for Redmine users.
 Using this plugin you may efficiently distribute a unified email footer through your organization.
+Redmine users may download an HTML file (on `My account page`) and use it with desired email client software.

-Users may download an HTML file (on `My account page`) and use it with desired email client software.
+You can learn more about this plugin here: https://readyredmine.com/ready-email-footer-redmine-plugin/

 Requirements
 ------------